topaicodata/topaicodata/README.md

 - 👀 I’m interested in Web development.
 Coding with JavaScript.
 - 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on JavaScript and HTML projects.
-- 📫 How to reach me ...
+- 📫 Mail me @topaicodata@gmail.com

 <!---
 topaicodata/topaicodata is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.